 The Pros and Cons of Settlement

-For both parties, there are potential advantages and disadvantages to settling the case.
+There are potential advantages and disadvantages to settling the case.
 By settling, both parties know the terms of the agreement and avoid the unpredictability of a trial.
 A settlement allows both parties to resolve the matter more quickly.
 Of course, a settlement is not final until the plaintiff or the plaintiff's attorney receives the settlement check and it clears.

 The defendant may lack the money to pay a judgment.
 The settlement terms typically remain confidential, as opposed to public trial results.
-Attorney's fees and expenses will take a portion of the settlement amount, but these legal costs are also deducted from a court verdict.
-Some plaintiffs prefer to go to trial because they may receive a higher award of damages from a jury than in a settlement, or they simply want their day in court.
+Attorney's fees and expenses will take a portion of the settlement amount, but these legal costs are deducted from a court verdict.
+Some plaintiffs prefer to go to trial because they may receive a higher award of damages from a jury than in a settlement, or they want their day in court.

 Signing the Essential Documents and Release Forms